-Connecticut Cellar Doors, LLC specializes in many unique installation applications and is fully versed in the code requirements for egress window installation and compliance with all local and federal building codes.
+Connecticut Cellar Doors, LLC specializes in many unique installation applications and is fully versed in the code requirements for installation of egress windows and compliance with all local and federal building codes.
 We sell and install a variety of egress window systems to satisfy any budget and any requirement.

 What Is An Egress Window?

-While each town may have specific guidelines, we highly recommend the Home Owner check with your Town’s Building Department for specifics.
+Because each town may have specific guidelines, we highly recommend that the Home Owner check with the Town’s Building Department for specifics.
 In the meantime, let the Cellar Entry Specialists at CT Cellar Doors, give you a complete and detailed estimate for your egress/rescue window project.

 Where Are Egress Windows Required?

 An egress window is required in every room used for sleeping purposes (bedrooms) on any floor and in basements with habitable space.
 If you are constructing a new home, the code requires that you put an egress window in each bedroom.
 It also requires an egress window in the basement if habitable rooms will be finished in the basement.
 If you install a basement bedroom or bedrooms, an egress window is required in each bedroom.
 If you have an existing home and you add a sleeping room in an unfinished basement, the code requires that you install an egress window in the sleeping room or rooms.